Marko Livaja: Hajduk Split

 On the same day his AEK contract was terminated, Livaja joined Croatian club Hajduk Split until the end of the season.
 He managed seven goals and eight assists in his 17 appearances for Hajduk, helping the club qualify for the 2021–22 UEFA Europa Conference League qualifying stages.

 On 9 June 2021, Hajduk announced that Livaja signed a new contract with the club until the summer of 2024.
-On 21 December 2021, Prva HNL team captains named Marko Livaja as the Best Footballer in Prva HNL.
+On 21 December 2021, Prva HNL team captains named Marko Livaja as the Best Footballer in the league.
 The Hajduk striker is the first from the Split club to win the best player award since 2003.
 Livaja finished the 2021–22 Prva HNL season as top goalscorer with 28 goals, ahead of Rijeka's Josip Drmić with 21.
 His 28 league goals is a Hajduk record for a single season, beating Leo Lemešić's tally of 26 in 1934–35 and Zlatko Vujović with 25.
 In July 2022, Livaja extended his contract for 4 more years.

+Livaja was awarded the Prva HNL Player of the Year (Tportal) award for 2022.
+In doing so, he became the first player to win the award in consecutive years and first since Sammir in 2012 to be a repeat winner.
+For the 2022–23 Croatian Football League season, Livaja was again the top goalscorer in the league with 19 goals, as Hajduk finished runners-up in the competition.
+The last match of the league season was also his 100th for Hajduk in all competitions.
+Livaja scored a late penalty in the 2023 Croatian Football Cup final, as Hajduk defended its title from the previous year, winning its eighth Croatian Cup.
+In July 2022, Livaja was again voted as the best player in the HNL, winning the award for the 2022/23 season.

+Marko Livaja was selected as the best player in the HNL for a record third time in January 2025, with Bruno Petković in second place.
+At the end of season awards night, Livaja picked up three individual honours, including Best Player of the Season, Top Scorer, and Best Goal of the Season.